Lloyds Bank Foundation for England & Wales

 Reapplication Policy

-Unsuccessful applicants receive personalized feedback letters signed by the CEO with specific reasons for rejection.
+Unsuccessful applicants receive personalised feedback letters signed by the CEO with specific reasons for rejection.
 The Foundation actively encourages reapplication and views constructive feedback as critical to their approach.
-Organizations with live grants can apply to other programmes for collaborative work.
+Organisations with live grants can apply to other programmes for collaborative work.

 Application Success Factors